 Hirsutism is a condition characterised by excessive hair growth in women and people assigned female at birth, typically in a male-like pattern.
-It is caused by high levels of male hormones or increased sensitivity of hair follicles to these hormones.
-Hirsutism can be categorised into several types, and its severity is assessed using the Ferriman-Gallwey scale.
+It is caused by high levels of androgens (male hormones) or increased sensitivity of hair follicles to these hormones.
+Hirsutism can be categorised into several types, and its severity is assessed using the Ferriman–Gallwey scale.

 Hirsutism can be classified based on various factors, including its severity, underlying causes, and specific patterns of hair growth.
 These include: